f5/otel-weaver/README.md

   - [X] Generate type-safe API for spans (including nested spans).
   - [ ] Support obfuscation and masking.
 - Generate Go Client SDK/API with support for OTel Arrow Protocol.
-  - [ ] Generate type-safe API for metrics.
-  - [ ] Generate type-safe API for metric groups.
-  - [ ] Generate type-safe API for events (not yet connected to the underlying OTel API).
-  - [ ] Generate type-safe API for spans.
-  - [ ] Support obfuscation and masking.
 - Generate Rust Client SDK/API on top of the generic Rust Client SDK/API.
-  - [ ] Generate type-safe API for metrics.
-  - [ ] Generate type-safe API for metric groups.
-  - [ ] Generate type-safe API for events (not yet connected to the underlying OTel API).
-  - [ ] Generate type-safe API for spans.
-  - [ ] Support obfuscation and masking.
 - Generate Rust Client SDK/API with support for OTel Arrow Protocol.
-  - [ ] Generate type-safe API for metrics.
-  - [ ] Generate type-safe API for metric groups.
-  - [ ] Generate type-safe API for events (not yet connected to the underlying OTel API).
-  - [ ] Generate type-safe API for spans.
-  - [ ] Support obfuscation and masking.

 **Tooling and Plugins**
   - [ ] Add support for WASM plugins.
   - [ ] Add Tera filter to apply obfuscation, masking, ... based on tags and language configuration.
-  - [X] Search engine for semantic convention catalog.
-    - [X] Indexation of span events and links
-    - [ ] Indexation of tags

 ## Links